-In September 2005, Ultra Electronics was contracted to supply the Rafael Litening EF laser targeting pod for UK RAF Typhoons.
+In September 2005, Ultra Electronics was contracted to supply the Rafael Litening EF laser targeting pod for RAF Typhoons.
 German AF aircraft are also being equipped with the Litening pod.

 The Eurofighter is equipped with two Eurojet EJ200 engines, each delivering thrust of 90kN in full reheat and 60kN in dry power mode.
 Single-stage turbines drive the three-stage fan and five-stage HP compressor.
 The EJ200 engine has been developed by Eurojet, in Munich.

 The engine features: digital control; wide chord aerofoils and single crystal turbine blades; a convergent / divergent exhaust nozzle; and integrated health monitoring.

 The Akash (sky) is a mid-range surface-to-air missile (SAM) system built by India’s state-owned Defence Research and Development Organisation (DRDO).…

 The AGM-65 Maverick is a tactical, air-to-ground missile (AGM) in service with the US Air Force (USAF).
 It is a…

 The Changhe Z-8 (Zhishengji-8) is a triple engine, multi-role helicopter designed and manufactured by the Changhe Aircraft Industry Group (CAIG)…

 The AT-802U surveillance and light-attack aircraft is a heavily armoured version of the AT-802 agricultural and fire fighting aircraft, developed…